 The world’s largest online dating platform is now focusing on safety for protecting its community.
 The new features introduced by Tinder could shield its members against fake profiles, offensive texts, and aid in emergencies.

 Being an online dating app, Tinder’s fairly slashed as others for allowing catfishes onto its platform.
-The firm may have realised now to control this issue and is following Bumble’s policy – Live Photo Verification.
+The firm may have realized now to control this issue and is following Bumble’s policy – Live Photo Verification.

 Live Photo Verification

 This is, asking the user to picture him/her self according to one of the many poses they mentioned.
 If the user opts for verification, for self or other, Tinder would randomly send them typical pose from their library and ask the user to snap a live photo accordingly.
 After uploading, this will be reviewed by Tinder’s team leveraging some AI.
 If it matched with the user’s profile picture, he or she’d then be assigned a blue tick onto their profile, assuring them to be a true person.

 This would help others to experience Tinder with peace of mind.
 And this kind of verification is first practiced by Bumble, another dating app.